Strategies for Marketing, People, and Events

 It takes a lot of work to keep up with the rapid pace of new apps, new channels, and new technologies, in digital marketing and in managing the workforce.
 It can be a little daunting to those outside of digital marketing and virtual conferences.
 I’ve developed expertise in HR strategy, given my experience managing teams over 10 years.

-So let me help you redefine your marketing or your strategy, your events, or your HR issues.
+I will help you redefine your marketing, your strategy, your events, and your talent management issues.

 Most importantly, we’ll focus on RESULTS.

-Marketing: I start off working with you by doing an evaluation of your past and present marketing work and then develop a marketing strategy that’s closely tied to your business strategy.
+Marketing: I start off by doing an evaluation of your past and present marketing work (the Audit).
+From there, we develop a marketing strategy that’s closely aligned to your business strategy.
 Why?
-Marketing guru Seth Godin says it best in his blog; it’s because the strategy never changes but your tactics may change, over time.
+Marketing guru Seth Godin says it best in his blog; it’s because the strategy never changes although your tactics may change, over time.

 Talent Challenges: I’ve created a proprietary questionnaire we send out to see how your people feel about where they work (in an office or virtually).
 With the results of that survey, we determine whether or not there’s an inter-generational issue to be addressed, and how to move forward.
 If you’re interested in learning more, read the FAQ’s here.

 Virtual Events: Working with my partner, Tara Thomas (www.meetingpool.net), we create a unique, bespoke experience online that is a far cry from the “Zoom Fatigue” being felt by everyone.

-I always tell my clients that one of the most important things they can communicate is their WHY.
-And my why is this: I believe people (and their businesses) deserve to rise to their full potential – and I help them achieve this through my gift of strategic thinking (and marketing).
+One of the most important things you can communicate is your WHY.
+That’s what I tell my clients.
+And MY why is this: I believe people (and their businesses) deserve to rise to their full potential – that every person has their “genius.”
+I help them achieve their potential through strategic thinking (and marketing).
 Nothing makes me happier than seeing others succeed through the value I add to them.
 My goal is to be so successful helping others to rise that I can donate significant funds to exceptional organizations that are saving wildlife and habitats.